kbase/project_guides/Data_Types/Eukaryotic_Genome/GenomeSpec.md

 What about reannotation, annotation corrections.
 How do we want to capture.
 Is versioning enough or do we show active and inactive, corrected?

-Solution for splice variants.
-Blue section of feature with carry over data.

 How to deal with ontologies.

 ##Assessment:
 * Cons to approach
 * Some redundancies of data to allow for different cross sectioning of the data.
 * Many objects.
 Although some could be hidden.
-* With many object levels you get the resulting versioning cascade problem.
-Could make another type of reference to the object, devoid of version number.
-If we do this we can not have objects be able to change core type, just versions of the same WS typed object.
+* The introduction of the nonversioned WS refernce avoids the versioning cascade problem.
+However you do not have a clear snapshot of an object if it has nonversioned WS references.
+Potentially this could be overcome by using the provenance to piece together a snapshot.

 ##Pros
 * Can cross section data.
 * Better access
 * Faster access
-* More modular
+* More modular (thus allowing for smaller chunks of data to be moved around the system and passed into services)
 * Reasonably sized objects.
+* Workaround to the DAG limitation.